On the asymptotic expansions of various quantum invariants I: the colored Jones polynomial of twist knots at the root of unity $e^{\frac{2\pi\sqrt{-1}}{N+\frac{1}{2}}}$: Introduction

-where $vol(S^3\setminus \mathcal{L})$ denotes the simplicial volume of the complement of $\mathcal{L}$ in $S^3$.
-This is usally called the (Kashaev-Murakami-Murakami) volume conjecture.
-Furthermore, as a complexification of the volume conjecture, it is conjectured in \cite{MMOTY02} that, for a hyperbolic link $\mathcal{L}$,
+where $vol(S^3\setminus \mathcal{K})$ denotes the simplicial volume (normalized by multiplying by the hyperbolic volume of the regular ideal tetrahedron) of the complement of $\mathcal{K}$ in $S^3$.
+This is usually called the (Kashaev-Murakami-Murakami) volume conjecture.
+As a complexification of the volume conjecture, it is conjectured in \cite{MMOTY02} that, for a hyperbolic link $\mathcal{L}$,

-for an appropriate choice of a branch of the logarithm, where $cs$ denotes the Chern-Simons invariant \cite{Mey86}.
-From the viewpoint of the $SL(2,\mathbb{C})$ Chern-Simons theory, S. Gukov conjectured in \cite{Guk05} that the asymptotic expansion of $J_{N}(\mathcal{K};e^{\frac{2\pi\sqrt{-1}}{k}})$ of a hyperbolic knot as $N,k\rightarrow \infty$ fixing $u=\frac{N}{k}$ is presented by the following form,
+for an appropriate choice of a branch of the logarithm, where $``cs"$ denotes the Chern-Simons invariant \cite{Mey86}.
+From the viewpoint of the $SL(2,\mathbb{C})$ Chern-Simons theory, S. Gukov conjectured in \cite{Guk05} that the asymptotic expansion of $J_{N}(\mathcal{K};e^{\frac{2\pi\sqrt{-1}}{k}})$ of a hyperbolic knot $\mathcal{K}$ as $N,k\rightarrow \infty$ fixing $u=\frac{N}{k}$ is presented by the following form,

 for some scalars $\zeta,\omega,\kappa_i$ depending on $\mathcal{K}$ and $u$, also see \cite{DGLZ09,GH08}.
-Moreover, T. Ohtuski showed when $\mathcal{K}$ is a hyperbolic knot with up to 7 crossings \cite{Oht16,OhtYok18,Oht17}, the asymptotic expansions of the Kashaev invariant is presented by the following form
+Moreover, T. Ohtuski showed when $\mathcal{K}$ is a hyperbolic knot with up to 7 crossings \cite{Oht16,OhtYok18,Oht17}, the asymptotic expansion of the Kashaev invariant is presented by the following form

 for any $d$, where $\omega(\mathcal{K})$ and $\kappa_i(\mathcal{K})$'s are some scalars.